 Most single parents say that the holidays are bittersweet, especially when trying to co-parent with a difficult former spouse or coordinate scheduling with former in-laws.
 Many report feeling lonely, depressed or angry during this time.
 Yet they want the holidays to be memorable and joyful for their children.
-Keep these four tips in mind to promote the peace that’s supposed to define the season.
+Keep these four tips to co-parenting during the holidays in mind to promote the peace that’s supposed to define the season.

 If you approach the holidays with a haphazard, last-minute attitude, you’re likely to get frustrated, especially if aligning plans with the other parent.
 Settle ahead on holiday travel with extended family.
+This discussion may even be a part of your initial co-parenting planning.
 This also ensures you’ll be able to make appropriate plans for yourself while your children are busy with the other side of the family – which helps you to minimize feelings of loneliness and depression.

 Let comfort be your guide

 Whether you accept your ex-mother-in-law’s invite to dinner is really is a matter of comfort.
 If you don’t feel comfortable, chances are everyone else will pick up on that.
 If you know your ex-brother-in-law dislikes you and is likely to be glaring at you across the dinner table, how might that affect all parties?
 Will the kids worry that you and their other parent will get into a fight?
 If this is the case, respectfully decline by saying you don’t want to make others uncomfortable with your presence, including the kids, and that they’ll have a turn to be with the kids another time.
 Children don’t need their parents to pretend around the holidays; they just need permission to love, appreciate and enjoy being with whatever family members they spend time with.